If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more.

 This machine is not dishwasher safe, so it’s somewhat hard to clean.
 Some users also complained that this machine is very sensitive and delicate; they say it can break somewhat easily and stop working if dinged or banged the wrong way.

-So which is the best ice cream maker of 2018?
+So which is the best ice cream maker?

 From all of these options, we think that the Whynter ICM-201SB takes the (ice cream) cake.
 This is not only a high-quality machine, but it’s also efficient, fast, sleek-looking, and customer-approved to make delicious creamy ice cream.